 The console will be powered by a CPU based on AMD's third-generation, eight-core Ryzen processor, as well as a custom GPU based on the AMD Radeon Navi line.
 That graphics card will allow the PS5 to deliver ray tracing, which is an ultra-realistic lighting technology that was first made popular by Nvidia's RTX cards.

-Cerny also noted that the system will feature a speedy SSD (solid state drive) for loading games faster.
+Cerny noted that the system will feature a speedy SSD (solid state drive) for loading games faster.
 In a demonstration, Cerny showed off that the system's new SSD, a segment of Marvel's Spider-Man that normally took 15 seconds to load took under a second.
 Additionally, Sony confirmed that the PS5 will support physical discs.
+In a follow-up with Wired in October, Cerny also noted that the SSD may allow players to download specific portions of games, such as the story campaign or multiplayer suite.

 Sony demonstrated even further just how powerful the system's new SSD will be at a corporate strategy meeting in May.
 In a statement sent out after the meeting, Sony noted that the next-gen PlayStation will deliver more immersive experiences via "dramatically increased graphics rendering speeds, achieved through the employment of further improved computational power and a customized ultra-fast, broadband SSD."